• kyrylo a year ago

 It follows the Anna Karenina principle to a T. All good codebases are alike and follow the Rails way; each bad codebase is bad in its own way and uses bullshit like Trailblazer, Active Interactors, over-engineered Service Objects or some other bullshit.
 Sometimes all of them at the same time.

-• gvurrdon 6 months ago
+• gvurrdon a year ago

 The main application I have to work with now ended up, for various reasons, as a Rails API with a Vue client.